beginning of content

 What is CPR?

-CPR is short for cardiopulmonary resuscitation.
+CPR stands for cardiopulmonary resuscitation.

 You should start CPR if a baby or child:

 Follow these life support steps before starting.
-(Use the phrase DRS ABC to help you remember the steps.)
+You can use the phrase 'DRS ABCD' to help you remember the steps.

-DRSABC ACTION PLAN
+DRSABCD ACTION PLAN

 Letter Representing What to do

-A Airway Gently lift the child/baby’s chin to a neutral position (with the head and neck in line, not tilted).
+For a child over one years old, slightly tilt their head back and lift the chin.
 Check in the mouth for any blockages (vomit, an object or loose teeth) and clear it out with your finger.

-C CPR If they are still not breathing normally, start CPR.
+C CPR If they are still not breathing, or only gasping, start CPR.
 Chest compressions are the most important part of CPR.
 Start chest compressions as soon as possible after calling for help.
+After doing 30 chest compressions, give 2 rescue breaths, if you are comfortable doing so.

 Give 30 chest compressions

-2. Place the heel of one hand in the centre of the child’s chest.
+2. Place the heel of one hand in the centre of the child's chest.
 Put the heel of your other hand on top of the first hand.
-In babies, use two fingers to compress the chest instead.
+In babies, use 2 fingers to compress the chest instead.

 4. Release the pressure.
 Pressing down and releasing is one compression.